cs-ferguson/chris-f-com/src/posts/daft-stuff-no-2-gmail-inbox-zero.md

 ## Inbox Zero

 Inbox Zero for those of you uneducated in the ways of the workflow is when you clear your Inbox - usually this is achieved by snoozing or deleting all of your emails.
-This feature never made it across from Inbox to the Gmail web app - although bafflingly made it into GMail's mobile app.
+The feature where you are rewarded with a twee picture when you hit zero never made it across from Inbox to the Gmail web app - although bafflingly made it into GMail's mobile app.

 Anyway I built a Chrome Extension that does it for me...